hygraph/status/site/content/incidents/permission-system-maintenance.md

 **Update**: The maintenance is progressing, we are taking the final steps. {{< track "2020-11-11T19:01:00.000Z" >}}

 **Update**: The maintenance is nearly completed, our team is monitoring the changes. {{< track "2020-11-11T19:20:00.000Z" >}}

+**Completed** Our maintenance is now completed.
+Management API Mutations are enabled again.
+Thanks for your patience!
+If you have any questions, feel free to reach out via the Contact button above! {{< track "2020-11-11T19:38:00.000Z" >}}